asilva777/Smart-Emotion-Tracker-and-Journal/README.md

-Journaland Tracker
+Journal and Tracker

-The Emotional Wellness Tracker is a simple, interactive web application designed to help users monitor their daily emotional states, recognize behavioral patterns, and build self-awareness for improved mental well-being.
+The Emotional Journal and Tracker is a simple, interactive web application designed to help users monitor their daily emotional states, recognize behavioral patterns, and build self-awareness for improved mental well-being.

 ## 🌟 Features